About the Division

 - Publishes an annual special issue of the MedienPaed journal.
 Since 2000 MedienPaed has been published in cooperation with the Zurich University of Teacher Education, Department of Media Education.
 The MedienPaed journal is a Diamond Open Access Journal.

 Media education degrees and additional training courses have been set up at individual universities.
+Find a list for study programs in and beyond Germany here.
+This list has been compiled by the GMK and the Media Education Division.
 However, there is still an urgent need for action.
-The Divison of Media Education strongly recommends that every university involved in educating pedagogical professionals set up at least one, and depending on the number of students and courses, two or more professorships for media education with corresponding research and teaching staff.
-The Division strongly advocates basic media education for all educators - whether they work in early childhood settings, schools or non-school related fields of work.
+The Divison for Media Education strongly recommends that every university involved in educating pedagogical professionals set up at least one, and depending on the number of students and courses, two or more professorships for media education with corresponding research and teaching staff.
+The division strongly advocates basic media education for all educators - whether they work in early childhood settings, schools or non-school related fields of work.

 In media education research, we consider it imperative to establish independent media educational research priorities with the major funding authorities, to enable long-term basic research.
 In view of the rapid changes in media development, there is a need to consistently up-to-date research on media pedagogical practice.
 This will ensure that media pedagogical practice can be systematically observed, evaluated and further developed.

 On the initiative of Stefan Aufenanger and Dieter Baacke, a temporary working group was first established at the 1994 Congress of the German Educational Research Association (GERA) in Dortmund, which was recognized by the GERA board.
-This group was active until 1999, when it became the Media Education Sub-Division (Kommission).
-After 1999, the Media Education Sub-Division, joined with the Environmental Education Sub-Division within the Division (Sektion) for Media Education and Environmental Education.
-In 2010, the Environmental Education Sub-Division moved to another Division of the GERA, and the Sub-Division of Media Education became an independent Division that it is today.
+This group was active until 1999, when it became the Subdivision for Media Education.
+After 1999 the Subdivision for Media Education joined with the Subdivision for Environmental Education within a Division for Media Education and Environmental Education.
+In 2010 the Subdivision for Environmental Education moved to another division of GERA, and the Subdivision for Media Education became an independent division that it is today.

 On March 24th and 25th in 2011 the initiative "No education without media!" held a nationwide congress at the TU Berlin , in which over 400 specialists from educational practice and research took part.
 13 working groups discussed key issues and developed specific suggestions and recommendations.
 The initiative decided to continue work in autumn 2011.
 In 2019, an Addendum to the Media Pedagogy Manifesto was published.
 The initiative's website provides information on ongoing activities.